amyasnikov/validity/docs/quickstart.md

 ## Running the script and evaluating the results

-Now all the required entities are created, and you can execute the test you created.
+Now all the required entities are created, and you can execute the test you've created.
-This could be done via **RunTests** script.
+This can be done via **RunTests** script.

 ```python
 resp = requests.post(